Tensorization of neural networks for improved privacy and interpretability: Introduction

 Similar to cross interpolation, some algorithms based on random sketching have been extended to decompose tensors into TT form.
 Shi \textit{et al.} \cite{shi2021parallel} proposed a novel scheme where, instead of performing multiple sweeps along the TT chain to iteratively optimize tensors, a single sweep suffices.
 In this method, each tensor is computed by solving an equation formulated using the column spaces of subsequent matricizations of the tensor, which are derived from random sketches.
 However, for a $k \times l$ matrix $A$, multiplying by a random projection matrix $\Omega \in \bbR^{l \times m}$ requires $O(klm)$ operations.
 In high-dimensional scenarios where $A$ represents the matricization of an $n$-dimensional tensor, $l$ scales exponentially with $n$, rendering matrix multiplication computationally infeasible in terms of both storage and time.
 To mitigate storage costs, random projections can be constructed using the Khatri-Rao product \cite{sun2021tensor}, although this approach does not reduce time complexity.

 In subsequent work, Hur \textit{et al.} \cite{hur2023ttrs} applied a similar approach to decompose an empirical distribution $\hp_\textsc{e}$, aiming to derive a TT approximation of the underlying density $p$.
 For efficiency, their algorithm assumes that the number of samples $N$ used to construct the empirical distribution is not excessively large, as the computation of random projections scales linearly with $N$.
 However, achieving a good approximation of $p$ requires $N$ to grow exponentially with the dimension $n$, making this method impractical for high-dimensional scenarios.
-The algorithm, Tensor Train via Recursive Sketching (TT-RS), has the notable advantage of being applicable to continuous functions, avoiding the need for explicit quantization by utilizing continuous embeddings.
+The algorithm, Tensor Train via Recursive Sketching (TT-RS), has the notable advantage of being natively applicable to continuous functions by utilizing continuous embeddings, thereby avoiding the need for explicit quantization.

 This framework has seen further advancements, such as the introduction of kernel density estimation to smooth the empirical distribution, as demonstrated in Ref.~\cite{ren2022high}.
 Additionally, extensions to hierarchical tensor structures have been developed \cite{tang2022generative, peng2023generative}.\\